Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Dynamic rescaling formulation and self-similar blowups of the gCLM model

 As mentioned in the introduction, two-scale self-similar finite-time blowups of the form \eqref{eqt:multiscale_blowup} with degenerate initial data have been rigorously established in \cite{huang2025multiscale} for the special case $a=0$, where the inner profile $\widehat\Omega$ is proved to be a traveling wave solution to the physical equation \eqref{eqt:gCLM} with $a=0$.
 Below we argue that for a general $a<0$, if the two-scale ansatz \eqref{eqt:multiscale_blowup} is in fact valid, then the inner profile $\widehat\Omega$ must also be a traveling wave solution to the original physical equation \eqref{eqt:gCLM}.

 Let us first assume that $r(t)$ is a constant $r$, as we can always achieve this by properly stretching the outer profile $\Omega$ in space.
-Substituting this two-scale ansatz \eqref{eqt:multiscale_blowup} into the gCLM equation \eqref{eqt:gCLM} yields
+We also omit the $o(1)$ term in \eqref{eqt:multiscale_blowup}.
+The advection speed $u$ given by the Biot--Savart law \eqref{eqt:biot_savart_law} can be decomposed into two parts as